MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Console project creation and configuration

 You can skip most of this step if you choose to start from the sample console application we provide you.
-If you choose to start from sceatch however, you need to create a new console project and apply the CDS SDK NuGet package.
+If you choose to start from scratch, you need to create a new Visual Studio C# Console Application project and apply the CDS SDK NuGet package.
 This will add all assembly references needed to start programming against CDS.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.

 ## Prerequisites
 To create a new console project, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.
-Please obtain this

-Enusre you have the following configuration values from previous steps:
+Ensure you have the following configuration values from previous steps:

 1. **AAD tenant**.
 This value identifies the tenant your database resides in.
 1. **AAD application ID**.
 This value identifies the AAD app you registered earlier.
 1. **AAD application redirect URI**.
-This value speciifies the redirect URI used when you are prompted to login.
+This value specifies the redirect URI used when you are prompted to login.
 1. **PowerApps environment ID**.
 This value identifies the PowerApps environment that contains your target CDS database.

 ## Sample console application

 For the private preview release, a project called `SampleConsoleApplication` will be included in the CDS SDK material.
 If you choose to go with the sample project, perform the following:

-1. Replace the brackets in **App.cofig** with configuration values mentioned in the **prerequisites** section.
+1. Replace the brackets in **App.config** with configuration values mentioned in the **prerequisites** section above.
 1. Skip to the last part of **Programming and running the CDS console application** to **Compile and run the project**.

 ## Project creation and configuraion